Find Grad Schools

 324 Yearly Graduations

 Yeshiva University is the 16th most popular school in the nation for students seeking a doctor's degree in law.
 Roughly 5,500 attend the school each year.
-The average in-state tuition for full-time undergraduates is $46,000 per year, while in-state graduate students, on average, pay $34,800 per year.
+The average in-state tuition for full-time undergraduates is $45,200 per year, while in-state graduate students, on average, pay $34,800 per year.
 During the most recent year for which we have data, 324 people received their doctor's degree in law from Yeshiva.
-About 58% of this group were women, and 24% were students from an underrepresented racial-ethnic group.
-Those who complete their doctor's degree in law at Yeshiva University make a median salary of 64,854.
+Around 21% of these students were from an underrepresented racial-ethnic group, and 53% were women.

 #17